Urban Sensing Using Existing Fiber-Optic Networks

 The accuracy and effectiveness of our seismic source mapping are verified through a series of validations.
 These tests compare the estimated source locations with known coordinates of various urban activities.
-The validation scenarios include tracking moving trains (e.g., Extended Data Fig. 7 and Fig. 2a-b), locating trucks (e.g., Fig. 2c-d), identifying a construction site (Fig. 2e-f), and monitoring activities around a school district (Extended Data Fig. 8).
+The validation scenarios include tracking moving trains (e.g., Supplementary Fig. 8 and Fig. 2a, d), locating trucks (e.g., Fig. 2b and e), identifying a construction site (Fig. 2c and f), and monitoring activities around a school district (Supplementary Fig. 9).
+We observe high SSP values aligning with the shape of the fiber array, primarily because the fiber routes follow major roads, such as arterial streets and highways, in each region.
+These roads experience higher traffic volumes, generating more traffic-induced seismic power compared to smaller roads or areas farther from the fiber array.
+Consequently, the observed high-power regions largely reflect the alignment of seismic source hotspots along these major roads.
 Furthermore, SSP maps are calculated for each 10-minute segment of the DAS data.
-These maps illustrate the daily rhythms and spatial variations of urban dynamics (Supplemental Videos 1 and 2).
+These maps illustrate the daily rhythms and spatial variations of urban dynamics (Supplementary Movies 1 and 2).